 -

 Transparency, accountability and community engagement are essential in a democracy.
 Local government is important and City Council meetings provide insight into what’s happening in your community.
-Here is a summary of the January 4th study Meeting.
-Vice President Laura Toy was absent due to illness.
-Livonia All Stars vs Detroit Red Wings Alumni is scheduled…
+Here is a summary of the February 13th Regular and Study Meetings of Livonia City Council. ***During yesterday’s meeting, an active shooter was reported on the Michigan State University…

 -